hijoput4/SharingWare/readme.md

 ### 1- Spotify has ads, how to remove them?

-    Use: https://github.com/SpotX-CLI/ for PC use.  -No, you won't get premium quality sound (no 320kbps).
+    Use: https://github.com/SpotX-CLI/ for PC use.  -(no 320kbps).
-    Use: https://xmanagerapp.com/ for android use.  -No, you won't get premium quality sound (no 320kbps).
+    Use: https://xmanagerapp.com/ for android use.  -(no 320kbps).

 [MY ADVICE](https://github.com/hijoput4/TheBubble/blob/main/OTHERS/spoti)